hiiamboris/red-spaces-gitlab-mirror/README.md

 If `into` is provided, `map` is still required if space wants to support iteration over it's inner spaces (e.g. for tabbing).
 In this case `map` can contain any geometry or even only names of inner spaces: `[word! word! ...]`

-Names in a `map` may repeat, but each should refer to a unique object.
+Names in a `map` may repeat, but each should refer to a unique object.<br>
+`map/child/size` <> `child/size` in general case: `map` defines it's geometry in parent's coordinates, while `child/size` is it's size in it's own coordinates.

 **Quirk:** space always has a name (word)!